A first or a second class honours degree in engineering or the physical sciences.

 Medical physicists fill a special niche in the health industry.
 The role includes opportunities for laboratory work, basic and applied research, management and teaching, which offers a uniquely diverse career path.
 In addition there is satisfaction in contributing directly to patient treatment and care.

-This three-year programme, hosted by the College of Medicine, builds on an existing collaboration with the NHS in providing the primary route for attaining the professional title of Clinical Scientist in the field of Medical Physics.
+This three-year programme, hosted by the Medical School, builds on an existing collaboration with the NHS in providing the primary route for attaining the professional title of Clinical Scientist in the field of Medical Physics.

 The programme is accredited by the NHS and provides the academic component of the Scientist Training Programme for medical physics trainees, within the Modernising Scientific Careers framework defined by the UK Department of Health, and offers students the chance to specialise in either radiotherapy physics or radiation safety.
 This Master’s degree is only suitable for trainees sponsored by an NHS or an equivalent health care provider.